opshala/opshala/README.md

 OpShala uses a Git repository (where your software project resides) and adds all the necessary IT configuration for automatic deployment using GitHub or GitLab or any other CI/CD system.
 CI/CD stands for Continuous Integration, Continuous Delivery and is a set of IT practices allowing software compaines to constantly test and manage the development of their own software, and may include deployment of software to cloud or customers.

 These are standard industry practices.
-What OpShala does is manage the configurations directly on your desktop as you specify your needs through an easy to use GUI.
+What OpShala does is manage the configurations directly on your desktop as you specify your needs through an easy to use guided non-technical GUI.
 Then the automations run on GitHub or GitLab.
 You will be guided to setup accounts with GitHub or GitLab as well as cloud infrustructure providers like DigitalOcean, Linode, Cloudflare, etc.

 ## Does OpShala support deploying custom software?